Trietptm-on-Coding-Algorithms/VVM/README.md

 *Operations overview*:

+* ENTRY - Specifies an entry point for the routine by its index.

 * IADD - Adds the two items to each other that are on top of the stack and stores the result on top of the stack.